 In 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in those states most affected by the housing market crash.
 As part of this program, $7.6 billion in aid was allocated to the 18 states, along with Washington, D.C., that experienced the most extreme home price declines and high unemployment rates as a result of the economic crisis.

 Through the Hardest Hit Fund, California was awarded nearly $2 billion in funds to help eligible homeowners avoid foreclosures by way of four programs, which are collectively called Keep Your Home California.
 (Get an Overview of Keep Your Home California.)
 Each program provides a different type of financial assistance to low and moderate-income homeowners.
 The programs are:

 (To learn about the other programs in Keep Your Home California, visit our California Foreclosure Law Center.)

 The Principal Reduction Program (PRP) provides funds to reduce the principal balance of underwater mortgages in one of the following ways:

 The program provides as much as $100,000 in principal reduction per household.

 To be eligible for PRP, you must qualify as a low or moderate-income household based on all of the below criteria.

-Additionally, your existing mortgage and the property securing that mortgage must meet the below criteria.
+Additionally, your existing mortgage and the property securing that mortgage must meet the below criteria, among other things.